WV Make it Shine Program

 If you would like to register your class or school, click here.

 Ohio River Sweep

 The West Virginia Make It Shine Program is happy to be a co-sponsor of the largest cleanup of its kind in the United States.
-Each June, communities all along the Ohio River pitch in to clean the river and its banks of litter.
+On the third Saturday of every June, communities all along the Ohio River pitch in to clean the river and its banks of litter.
 For more information on participating in the Ohio River Sweep, call 1-800-322-5530.

 Great Kanawha River Cleanup, September 7, 2019

-The WV Make It Shine sponsors this river cleanup.
-Volunteers can participate at sights in all counties bordering the Kanawha River from Gauley Bridge to Pt.
+The WV Make It Shine program sponsors the Great Kanawha River Cleanup.
+Volunteers can participate at sites in all counties bordering the Kanawha River from Gauley Bridge to Pt.
 Pleasant.
-For more information about participating in the Great Kanawha River Cleanup, call 1-800-322-5530.
+For more information about participating in the Great Kanawha River Cleanup, call 1-800-322-5530 or contact

 Locations to include:

 Winfield Beach, Winfield

 Kanawha Falls, Glen Ferris